plone/volto/docs/source/configuration/settings-reference.md

 excludeLinksAndReferencesMenuItem
     A Boolean, `false` by default.
-    The content menu links to the "links and references" view per default.
+    The content menu links to the {guilabel}`Links and references` view per default.
-    Exclude this menu item by setting excludeLinksAndReferencesMenuItem to true.
+    Exclude this menu item by setting `excludeLinksAndReferencesMenuItem` to `true`.

 ```